CodingLife1024/blog-content/curses-and-verses.md

-# Foul Play - Poems on Swearing
+# Curses and Verses - Poems on Swearing
 ## 28/09/2024

 Here is a collection of poems I have written about swearing (especially habitual swearing).